 Double Major - Students may obtain a baccalaureate degree with two majors by completing the requirements for both majors.
-Multiple majors will be recorded on the student's permanent record, but only one degree is awarded.
+Multiple majors will be recorded on

 Earned Hours - The number of academic units completed that may apply toward degree requirements.

 Electives - Courses which may be selected by the student to complete total-unit requirements.
 In some cases, major requirements include electives, i.e., a given number of courses in the major to be selected by the student.